Wadjet: Protector of country, pharaohs, and other deities

-Wadjet was associated with the Nile Delta region and was more associated with the world of the living.
+Wadjet was associated with the Nile Delta region and more associated with the world of the living than that of the dead.
 She was closely linked to pharaohs as a protective deity.

 Depiction of pharaoh presenting the Wadjet eyes (this portion no longer survives), to the god Haroeris so that he will ritually cleanse them.
 This is found within an inscription within the relief.
 From the Temple of Kom Ombo.

 Wadjet is found in several different burial sites of both Kings and Queens in order to symbolize protection.
 Notably, she is found in Queen consort Nefertari's tomb in a rearing position wearing a double crown, or Pschent.
 The Pschent depicts the unity of Lower and Upper Egypt into one.
 These crowns are usually found in the tombs of royalty in order to show control over the entirety of Egypt.
 Along with her double crown, Wadjet is posed holding a Was-sceptre, a valued symbol of authority or divine power.
-All of these sacred items Wadjet is posed with help to provide protection over the royal family, and in this case, the royal family is of King Ramsses II and Queen consort Nefertari.
+All of these sacred items Wadjet is posed with help to provide protection over the royal family, and in this case, the royal family is of King Ramesses II and Queen consort Nefertari.

-Aside from Nefertari's tomb, Wadjet is also found in King Sety I's Tomb, along with her sister Nekhbet.
+Aside from Nefertari's tomb, Wadjet is also found in King Seti I's Tomb, along with her sister Nekhbet.
 The two sisters are seen on each side of King Sety's name, providing full protection to him as he rules over Egypt.
 The unification of the sisters shows Sety I's control over all of Egypt, not just of Lower or Upper Egypt.

 Engraving of surgical instruments including the Wadjet eye, from the Temple of Kom Ombo.

 Wadjet, as mentioned above, is often depicted as a winged cobra.
 These wings serving a dual purpose as a protective embrace and being capable of creating the breath of life often connected to the image of the Ankh that she is often depicted with.
 Both of these uses are vital in surviving the afterlife.

-From the Temple of Kom Ombo an engraving depicts surgical equipment among which is a set of Wadjet eyes denoting its uses as a medical item and Wadjet's role as a protector deity.
-Within the wider relief it contains a depiction of a Roman pharaoh offering the Wadjet Eyes to Haroeris and Senetneferet (meaning the good sister), his consort.
+From the Temple of Kom Ombo, an engraving depicts surgical equipment, among which is a set of 'Wadjet eyes' denoting its uses as a medical item and Wadjet's role as a protector deity.
+Within the wider relief is contained a depiction of a Roman pharaoh offering the Wadjet Eyes to Haroeris and Senetneferet (meaning the good sister), his consort.
 While only the lower portion of the relief remains, its inscription describes the pharaoh's desire for Haroeris to cleanse the eyes symbolizing the two halves of Egypt and in turn restore Egypt itself.
 Once again this denotes Wadjet's role as a protector and unifier of Egypt.